 I have also researched the formation of Greater New York in the late nineteenth and early twentieth centuries.
 At my former position in the Digital Initiatives and Image Library, Long Island University’s William Randolph Hearst Archive featured Pictorial Review, Greater New York’s Silver Jubilee; Volumes I and II, containing over 500 historical images that accentuated Hearst’s political endeavors.
 In my future publication “Greater New York and its Silver Jubilee: A Political History,” I expose the political quandary of Greater New York, at the time of its inception and at the jubilation of its silver anniversary, and uncover Hearst’s connection with the years leading up to the latter.
 In particular, I highlight how his political aspirations shaped the history of the City of New York.

-Last year I completed a Master’s thesis titled “Black Power on the Victory Stand: American Racial Issues Revealed at the 1968 Olympics in Mexico City.”
+In 2012, I completed a Master’s thesis titled “Black Power on the Victory Stand: American Racial Issues Revealed at the 1968 Olympics in Mexico City.”
 The paper argues that the Black Power salute had a profound symbolic significance at the 1968 Olympic Games.
 My research included periodicals covering both liberal and conservative ideologies of the time period.

 In addition to history, information, and technology, I enjoy photography and research, and traversing Long Island and Manhattan to uncover its remarkable past.
+I have been also been the subject of a Stony Brook University researcher spotlight: Derek Stadler